ucsd-progsys/liquidhaskell/Syntax.md

 @-}
 ```

-Here we have a function that takes a refined type `Nat` or a Haskell type `Vector a` and returns an `a`.
+Here we have a function that takes a refined type `Nat` and a Haskell type `Vector a` and returns an `a`.
 The definition of this refinement binds the `Nat` to `n` and the `Vector a` to `v`, then specifies that `n < vlen v`.
-We could mix the syntax up a bit to address my previous concern that it not look "too much like haskell", presuably drawing from the list of symbols that get used elsewhere, but I'm more concerned with getting this "function syntax".
+We could mix the syntax up a bit to address my previous concern that it not look "too much like haskell", presuably drawing from the list of symbols that get used elsewhere, but I'm more concerned with getting this "function syntax" that with what specific glyphs get used.